imantse/WARP-GUIDES/webpack/webpack-guide.md

 *Note for [absolute beginners](https://www.youtube.com/watch?v=r8NZa9wYZ_U).
 All `npm` as well as `webpack` commands are executed while being `cd`-ed in this projects 'master directory'.
 You can do it while being somewhere else via `npm --prefix ${DIRNAME} install ${DIRNAME}` though.
 RTFM@NPM / ask.*

-## Set up webpack so that we can simply build js file
+## Set up webpack so that we can simply build JavaScript file

 Install webpack and save to dev dependencies